ultralytics/ultralytics/docs/en/integrations/tf-savedmodel.md

 However, for in-depth instructions on deploying your TF SavedModel models, take a look at the following resources:

-- **[TensorFlow Serving](https://www.tensorflow.org/tfx/guide/serving)**: Here’s the developer documentation for how to deploy your TF SavedModel models using TensorFlow Serving.
+- **[TensorFlow Serving](https://www.tensorflow.org/tfx/guide/serving)**: Here's the developer documentation for how to deploy your TF SavedModel models using TensorFlow Serving.

 - **[Run a TensorFlow SavedModel in Node.js](https://blog.tensorflow.org/2020/01/run-tensorflow-savedmodel-in-nodejs-directly-without-conversion.html)**: A TensorFlow blog post on running a TensorFlow SavedModel in Node.js directly without conversion.